saylordotorg/course_bus202/Unit07.md

+---
+layout: default
+title: "BUS202: Principles of Finance"
+course_description: "Survey of a number of different sub-fields within finance, with particular emphasis on managing investments, evaluating stocks, and determining which projects have the best potential payoff."
+next: ../../../
+previous: ../Unit06
+---
 **Unit 7: Final Exam** <span id="7"></span>
 -   **Final Exam: The Saylor Foundation's BUS202 Final Exam**
     Link: The Saylor Foundation's [BUS202 Final